-Art IV: Personal Directions in Art Studio - AP [AP Studio Art: Drawing, 2-D Design and 3-D Design]
+Art IV: Personal Directions in Art Studio - AP [AP Studio Art: Drawing, 2-D Design and 3-D Design] Grade 11, 12 1 credit

-Prerequisites: Art III or Art III - AP
+Prerequisite: Art III or Art III - AP

 In this course, students develop a body of work informed by research of contemporary and master artists, cultural exemplars and peer dialogue.
 The portfolio reflects a breadth of experiences, concentration on a specific theme, and quality execution of artworks.
 Each student defends the portfolio in a personal artist's statement.
 The course continues the development of the body of work begun in Art III: Portfolio Development (AP).
 It is recommended that students in this course take the AP Exam when it is offered in May.